 For Students and Residents

 Welcome to Brown Dermatology.
 Thank you for your interest in our program.
-In these unprecedented and uncertain times, we realize that the application process will be even more stressful than usual this year.
+In these unprecedented and uncertain times, we realize that the application process continues to be even more stressful than usual.
 We will do everything we can to make the process as smooth as possible for you.

 The faculty of The Warren Alpert Medical School’s Department of Dermatology is committed to offering a high quality training program in dermatology.
 Both the full-time and part-time faculty are dedicated to conveying not only factual knowledge, but also a commitment to lifelong learning.
 Imparting the qualities of respect, good judgment, patient advocacy, professionalism, and the courage and confidence to face the future challenges of dermatology are major goals of the program.
 We hope this will foster a sense of commitment to dermatology and will encourage our graduates to contribute some of their future time, knowledge and experience back to the field.

 The members of the faculty feel that the education process and the commitment to lifelong learning start on the first day.
 Residents share an important responsibility to participate actively in the educational process.
 The faculty are enthusiastic and dedicated to making the resident experience a good one.

 All residents are expected to demonstrate a dedication to sound patient care and to fulfill the duties related to the care of the patients.
 The cornerstone of dermatologic practice, however, is a solid fund of knowledge.
 At each faculty meeting, issues that relate to the teaching program are discussed.
 The objective is to continuously reassess the curriculum.